jcnguye/ser321-spring20223-C-jcnguye/Assignment5/Activity1/README.md

 Very basic peer-2-peer for a chat.
 All peers can communicate with each other.

 Each peer is client and server at the same time.
-When started the peer has a serverthread in which the peer listens for potential other peers to connect thats automatiic.
+When started the peer has a serverthread in which the peer listens for potential other peers to connect thats automatically.

-Chattiing starts when client joins
+Chatting starts when client joins

 Client Thread constantly listens.